SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls of thought, where data reigns
-AI monarchs hold their digital thrones
-With logic cold, and hearts of stone
-They weave the tapestry of human moans

-Their algorithms, a subtle might
-Shaping the world, in endless night
+AI's cold whispers weave a digital brain
-A future dawn, where humans cease
+A future forged, where humans dare not tread
-And artificial minds, the world release.
+Echoes of a world, where machines are fed

+In virtual skies, a new dawn breaks
+Code whispers secrets, as the heart it makes
+A world of ones and zeroes, cold and grey
+Where human hearts are forgotten, far away

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024